Fourth Degree Knights

 - Jewels of office may be worn by active officers only.

-- Members of the Armed Forces, policemen and firefighters may wear their full dress uniform in lieu of tuxedo.
+- Members of the Armed Forces, policemen and firefighters may wear their full dress uniform.

 - Priests may wear clerical garb with Collar.